 Adoption through an Agency

 – Public agencies: these are agencies that have come into the custody of the child for a variety of reasons, including the potential loss of parents or abandonment by parents.

-- Private agencies: these agencies are often organized by charities or social service organizations (such as churches), and most children who are placed through private agencies are there because their birth parents were willing to place them through adoption.
-This type of adoption could provide the support necessary for a birth mother who is in need of guidance and resources.
+– Private agencies: these agencies are often organized by charities or social service organizations (such as churches), and most children who are placed through private agencies are there because their birth parents were willing to place them through adoption.
+This type of adoption could provide the support necessary for a birth mother who needs guidance and resources.

 Independent Forms of Adoption

 This type of adoption is where no agency is involved in the process of adoption and is referred to as a private or independent agency; it involves a direct agreement between the adoptive parents and the child’s birth parents.
 An intermediary could be used, like an attorney, doctor, or clergyperson.
 Not all states allow independent adoptions; however, in Georgia adoptions can be done independently.

 Adoption advertising law differs by state, and even the exact definition of adoption advertising may differ by state.
 Generally speaking, adoption advertising is defined as the publication in any public medium (either print or electronic) of either an interest in the adoption of a child or the availability of a specific child for adoption.
 This being said, within Georgia, advertising is prohibited: “It shall be unlawful for any person, organization, corporation, hospital, or association that has not been established as a child-placing agency by the Department of Human Services to advertise…”